Tokyo Olympics have yet another problem: It’s President Mori

 The Japanese news agency Kyodo reported that its weekend poll showed almost 60% believe Mori is not qualified for the job.
 He has headed the organizing committee since 2014.

-The Olympics are to open on July 23 but polls show about 80% of the Japanese public believe they should be canceled or postponed again.
+The Olympics are scheduled to open on July 23 but polls show about 80% of the Japanese public believe they should be canceled or postponed again.
 The IOC has said they will be canceled if they cannot be held this time.

 In a radio interview on Sunday during the Super Bowl, U.S. President Joe Biden said he hoped the Olympics would take place for the good of the athletes.